jensws80/JensArduinoCarPedals/README.md

 I build my pedal construction in steel and welding it together.
 One tricky part was to find spring with correct feeling.
 You have to test what you like.
 I also fond that 100mm from bottom to center of pedal was a good length for my foot.
 I show some pics how i have done to give you idea how you can build yours.

-Download 3d model of my pedals in format stl

-Download 3d model of my pedalsplate in format stl

-# Install potentiometer on to pedal construction.

-I have choose to mount my potentiometer in back of pedal console.
-When I press on a pedal potentiometer go from 0 to 5kohm.
-It may be a better solution to mount direct on pedal?

-# Settings in Project Cars

-Start Project Cars and go to Options/Controls/Edit assignments Choose Throttle and press on gas pedal.
-Do the same with Brake and Clutch

 # Test run in Project Cars